Te koop: Zen-tuin inclusief bijpassende woning te Lelystad

 Niwaki: Pruning, Training and Shaping Trees the Japanese Way (Hardback).
 Free Worldwide shipping from The Bookdepository.

-At the time we initially constructed our garden we used a couple of hundred square meters of weed control fabric (barrier cloth) as a basis for the gravel area's
+At the time we initially constructed our garden we used a couple of hundred square meters of weed control fabric (barrier cloth) as a basis for the gravel area's, in particular the Ginshanada.

 As we had plenty of plastic bags at our disposal and this was just a small area, it was decided to use these bags to cover the ground and separate the soil from the gravel.